eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 __Note__: When loading an EC Key and certificate from a keystore, make sure the certificate chain is associated with the EC Key alias.

+### Database configuration

+PID-Issuer is compatible with PostgreSQL and supports connection pooling.
+It uses Spring Data with [R2DBC](https://r2dbc.io/).

+The schema must be created manually before starting the server.
+DDL scripts are located in `docker-compose/postgresql/schema`.

+When running the server with the provided Docker Compose yaml file, the database is initialized automatically.

+To configure the database, use the following environment variables:

+Variable: `SPRING_R2DBC_URL`
+Description: R2DBC URL used to connect to the database.
+Allowed protocols: `r2dbc`

+Available database drivers are:
+- postgresql
+- pool

+Connection pooling can be configured using the [r2dbc-pool](https://github.com/r2dbc/r2dbc-pool) driver.

+Default value: `r2dbc:pool:postgresql://pid_issuer:pid_issuer@localhost:5432/pid_issuer`
+Example value: `r2dbc:pool:postgresql://localhost:5432/pid_issuer`

+Variable: `SPRING_R2DBC_USERNAME`
+Description: Username of the database user.
+Example value: `pid_issuer`

+Variable: `SPRING_R2DBC_PASSWORD`
+Description: Password of the database user.
+Example value: `pid_issuer`

 ## Endpoints